mikky1996/GammaFramework/README.md

 Folders:
 * Returns prediction [in this folder will be different regression models]
 * Strategy [in this folder we will be modeling strategies using predictions]
-* Sandbox [examples using components from returns prediction and strategy folders]
+* Sandbox [examples using components from returns prediction and strategy folders and some general theory]